uciharis/uciharis/README.md

 - 👋 Hi, I’m @uciharis
-- 👀 I’m interested in dart
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning also dart
+- 🌱 I’m currently learning also Python
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ I’m looking mentor of python
 - 📫 How to reach me is knocking my email -->

 <!---